rkt/rkt/Documentation/configuration.md

 ##### Description and examples

-This version if `auth` configuration specifies three additional
+This version of `auth` configuration specifies three additional
 fields: `domains`, `type` and `credentials`.

 The `domains` field is an array of strings describing hosts for which